sebastian-blaszczak/testcontainers-spock-instancio/article-content.md

         .toModel()
 ```

-Using model defined above, Instancio allows to create two object with same delivery fields and different items objects:
+Using the model defined above, Instancio allows the creation two objects with the same delivery fields and different
+items objects:

 ```groovy
 def firstDelivery = Instancio.of(model)